Go Back

 • For stronger flavor, slightly increase salt or adjust after the furikake is ready.

-• Best results are with 75–100 g leaves for easy handling and color release.
+• Best results with 75–100 g of leaves — easier to handle and better for color release.

-• If you want it less salty: Gently squeeze out some of the ume vinegar before drying, or use just one tablespoon for a softer taste.
+• If you want it less salty: Gently squeeze out some of the ume vinegar before the final drying, or use just one tablespoon for a softer taste.

 Serving Suggestions:

-• Sprinkle over steamed rice or rice balls (onigiri)
+• Sprinkle over steamed rice or stir into hot rice for onigiri

 • Toss with pasta and olive oil for Japanese-style peperoncino

-• Combine with cucumber slices for a refreshing salad
+• Mix with cucumber slices for a refreshing salad

 • Sprinkle over grated or steamed vegetables like yam or potato